The Archer Academy is a publicly funded, co-educational, non-denominational, non-selective secondary school.

 Distance from the home to the school

-The distance from home to the Archer Academy is the straight-line distance measured from the front door of the child’s residence to the front gate of the Beaumont Close campus.
+The distance from home to the Archer Academy is the straight-line distance measured from the front door of the child’s residence to the front gate of the Stanley Road campus.

 A child’s permanent address is the place of normal residence during term time.
 Where parental responsibility is shared, the address of the parent/guardian who receives the Child Benefit allowance for the child will be taken as the permanent address.